espeak-ng/espeak-ng/README.md

 ----------

-The Unicode Character Database (UCD) Tools is a set of Python tools and a C++ library.
-The Python tools are designed to support extracting and processing data from the text-based UCD source files, while the C++ library is designed to provide easy access to this information within a C++ program.
+The Unicode Character Database (UCD) Tools is a set of Python tools and a C library with a C++ API binding.
+The Python tools are designed to support extracting and processing data from the text-based UCD source files, while the C library is designed to provide easy access to this information within a C or C++ program.

 ## Data Files